andrewsunglaekim/js-functions-semantics-and-abstractions/readme.md

 init();
 ```

-There's ultimately nothing to incorrect about this code.
-It's a bit procedural but it gets the job done well enough in just under 50 lines of code.. with comments!
+There's ultimately nothing too incorrect about this code.
+It's a bit procedural, but it gets the job done well enough in just under 50 lines of code.. with comments!

+The biggest issue is there is almost no abstraction aside from using the luxon library and internal JS methods.
 If we know this "feature" will be exactly just rendering 4 messages, this code may be just fine.

 However, that's usually not the case in development.
 Scope creep and changing requirements are norms of the industry.